 Extracurricular Activity Package

 Students receive a full activity package, which includes opportunities for touring the country, attending seminars and workshops, and participating in cultural and social events as well as holiday celebrations and recreational clubs.
 Popular tours in the past have included Cave Day in the Judean Hills, Galilee/Golan Weekend, Masada, Negev Desert tour, and the 4-day Sea-to-Sea Hike from the Mediterranean to the Sea of Galilee.
-The package also provides students with a cell phone for the duration of their stay in order to ensure communication at all times.

 Health and Counseling Services

 Comprehensive health insurance is included in the tuition fee.
 Students also have access to an in-house psychologist.